 LoftZone is grateful to Carbon Trust for supporting us when we first started.
 They backed LoftZone because of the huge carbon saving potential that came from using our product.

-Yorkshire Energy Services is an award winning energy efficiency company with a strong social purpose and was managing a project to clear and insulate lofts and provide a safe storage platform, to help vulnerable householders.
-This proved much more popular than providing loft insulation alone.
+Yorkshire Energy Services (now called “YES Energy Solutions”) is an award winning energy efficiency company with a strong social purpose.
+They were managing a project to clear and insulate lofts, for free, to help vulnerable householders.
+However many people refused this insulation, even though it was free, as they didn’t want to lose their storage space.
+So instead, YES also offered to provide a safe storage platform, using the LoftZone StoreFloor product.
+This proved much more popular than providing loft insulation alone, and enabled many more homes to be insulated.

 Sarah Thomas, Project Manager at YES Projects said: “We wanted to add the storage platform solution to the loft clear and installation project, so that the householder’s possessions could be put back in the loft without compressing the new insulation.
 Compressing the insulation means that it does not work to its full potential.”